 A flexible solution in the backup arena

-EaseUS ToDo Backup is a solution that has been around for 13 years, with packages for businesses, home users and even service providers.
+EaseUS ToDo Backup is a solution that has been around for over a decade, with packages for businesses, home users and even service providers.
 It offers software for both Windows (XP and higher) and Mac platforms.

 In the Home and Home Office tier, it can handle an incremental or full backup for up to 16TB of data, including coping with multiple partitions, hardware RAID, and it also supports cloud backups.